 A good friend of mine was coming for dinner and I wanted to make her a special dessert.
 I know she loves cinnamon so I was excited when I found a cinnamon crumb cake in my Cooking Light cookbook.
 I adapted the recipe by adding more cinnamon and using yogurt instead of buttermilk.
 My kids and I gathered all the ingredients together and made this tasty cake.
 It was easy to make…the kids had a great time and so did I. The cake was moist, light, and full of cinnamon flavor.
 I normally like a lot more crumb topping but I wanted to keep it light.
 It was a wonderful dessert that we all enjoyed.

 - 1 1/2 tsp ground cinnamon (recipe called for 3/4)

 - 1/4 cup chilled stick of butter, cut into small pieces

 - 1/2 cup of vanilla yogurt (recipe called for buttermilk)

 - 1 large egg

-Combine remaining flour mixture, baking powder and baking soda; add the vanilla yogurt (or buttermilk), vanilla and egg to flour mixture.
+Combine the remaining flour mixture, baking powder, and baking soda; add the vanilla yogurt (or buttermilk), vanilla, and egg to the flour mixture.
 Beat at medium speed of a mixer until well blended.

 Spoon batter into the prepared cake pan.
-Sharply tap pan once on counter to remove air bubbles.
+Sharply tap the pan once on the counter to remove air bubbles.
 Sprinkle reserved 1/2 cup flour mixture over batter.